Enrique Ramil: 2021: United States and Latin America - Mentira, Prefiero ser la otra and more

 In March, Enrique Ramil was performed Mentira and was interviewed on "Hoy día", a tv show of Telemundo, where he also received a message from his admired Olga Tañón.

 His new single, Prefiero ser la otra was released on April 2 that year. being popular in Latin America.
 Its videoclip was directed by Alexander Escorcia, same director of his previous videoclip "Mentira".
 The song was considered on the "most risky singles", because the singer performed it on the original gender it was written for: female.
 Esta canción fue presentada en el programa matutino estadounidense Despierta América.
 TV shows in USA and Latin America (Mega TV and Telemundo), prove the internacional interest for his music.

 A ranchera version of Prefiero ser la otra was released featuring the Venezuelan singer Karina.
 Enrique Ramil homages Mexico with this version.

 El artista sigue produciendo nuevos proyectos en Miami que irán conformando su siguiente disco.

 On the 11 of June Qué trabajo me da is released.
 The singer describes this song as a mixture of Craig David and Juan Luis Guerra styles.

 At the end of the year he performed in Osuna and Madrid.
 Then he started a tour on Latin America on voice and piano format.
-He visits Panamá, Bogotá, Santiago de Chile, México and Caracas.
-As a pre-tour promotion two live videoclips were released, directed by David León: El triste and original of Roberto Cantoral famously sang by José José andFarsante, written by Amaro Ferreiro, Iván Ferreiro and Miguel Conejo Torres.
+He visits Panama, Bogotá, Santiago, Mexico and Caracas.
+As a pre-tour promotion two live videoclips were released, directed by David León: El triste and original of Roberto Cantoral famously sung by José José andFarsante, written by Amaro Ferreiro, Iván Ferreiro and Miguel Conejo Torres.